 Supporting the District's academic achievement results is the District's commitment to Professional Learning Communities.
 One of the chief tenets of the learning community concept is the focus on learning rather than teaching.
 With this results oriented focus, Francis Howell is engaging students, teachers, and administrators simultaneously in learning.
 By continually involving teachers in professional development and learning activities, student learning increases.

-Another important component of Professional Leaning Communities is regular collaboration time, which provides teachers time to work together, share knowledge, and contribute ideas to support student learning.
+Another important component of Professional Learning Communities is regular collaboration time, which provides teachers time to work together, share knowledge, and contribute ideas to support student learning.
 Through this collaboration process, teachers are better prepared to respond to the needs of students and are empowered to take action to improve student achievement for all students.

 As a learning community, Francis Howell School District will continue to foster high levels of achievement by offering a quality curriculum and effective instructional practices.